-Now in his 18th season as head coach at the University of North Carolina, Mike Fox has guided his alma mater to the most successful period in school history and firmly established the Tar Heels as one of the nation’s preeminent college baseball programs.
-Capped by six trips to the College World Series in the last 10 years, Carolina has made 15 appearances in the NCAA tournament and posted a 763-325-1 record in Fox’s 17 seasons in Chapel Hill.
+Having completed his 20th season as head coach at the University of North Carolina, Mike Fox has guided his alma mater to the most successful period in school history and firmly established the Tar Heels as one of the nation’s preeminent college baseball programs.
+Capped by seven trips to the College World Series since 2006, Carolina has posted a 890-380-1 record in Fox’s 20 seasons in Chapel Hill.

 Fox, who ranks among the game’s all-time leaders in career winning percentage and career wins, has been recognized by several outlets as one of the nation’s top coaches in recent years.
 Baseball America honored Fox as its national coach of the year in 2008, and Fox’s peers – the American Baseball Coaches Association – selected him as the Atlantic Region Coach of the Year three times while also being named the ACC Coach of the Year during the 2018 campaign.

 Fox’s leadership and vision were instrumental in the construction of the $25.6-million Boshamer Stadium, which opened in 2009 to rave reviews as one of the finest collegiate baseball facilities in the nation.
-The stadium has been consistently upgraded over the last several years with concourse improvements and the installation of a new video scoreboard and a stadium enhancement to add dining space as well as a locker room for former players.
+The stadium has been consistently upgraded over the last several years with concourse improvements, the installation of a new video scoreboard and a stadium enhancement to add dining space as well as a locker room for former players.

-Collegiate Baseball newspaper’s 2008 National College Pitching Coach of the Year, Scott Forbes is in his 11th season mentoring North Carolina's pitching staff and his seventh as the Tar Heels’ associate head coach.
+Collegiate Baseball newspaper’s 2008 National College Pitching Coach of the Year, Scott Forbes just completed his 13th season on the Carolina coaching staff and his eighth as the Tar Heels’ associate head coach.

-Forbes, who has totaled a record of 795-338 in 18 seasons as an assistant coach, has been an instrumental part of the Tar Heels’ run to the College World Series in six of the last 10 seasons.
+Forbes, who has totaled a record of 922-393 in 20 seasons as an assistant coach, has been an instrumental part of the Tar Heels’ run to seven College World Series appearances since 2006.

-Under his guidance as the UNC pitching coach, the Carolina pitching staff has ranked among nation’s top 50 in earned run average in eight of the last nine seasons, including the fourth-lowest ERA in the nation in 2012.
+Under his guidance as the UNC pitching coach, the Carolina pitching staff ranked among nation’s top 50 in earned run average in nine of the last 10 seasons, including the fourth-lowest ERA in the nation in 2012.

-UNC career wins leader Robert Woodard returned to his alma mater as an assistant coach in 2016 and finished his second season as Carolina’s pitching coach in his second coaching stint at UNC.
+Robert Woodard returned to his alma mater as an assistant coach in 2016 and finished his second season as Carolina’s pitching coach in his second coaching stint at UNC.
 The all-time winningest pitcher in program history, Woodard posted a career record of 34-5 over four seasons as a Tar Heel.
 A native of Charlotte, North Carolina, Woodard was a three-time All-ACC performer and the 2006-07 recipient of the Patterson Medal, Carolina’s highest athletic honor.
 Following his professional playing career in the San Diego Padres system, Woodard spent the 2011 and 2012 seasons as an assistant at UNC before serving as the pitching coach at UNCW in 2013 and at Virginia Tech from 2014-16.